top of page

 up to here (applies) the law of Stavoren

 Despite the demolition of the Hezelpoort gate, the gable stone was preserved and, together with gable stones of other demolished city gates, cemented into an exterieur wall of the courtyard of the old city hall.
-Below pictures of the Hezelpoort, both the exterior and the interior of the gate.
+Below pictures of the former Hezelpoort, both the exterior and the interior of the gate.

 huc usque ius Stauriae